Courses

 Climate Change

 Can you predict the future?
-Students will expand their understanding of climate change and the impact that factors such as rising global sea-surface temperatures have on our communities.
-They will be tasked with proposing solutions on how humans can counteract climate change and develop safeguards for their own future.
+In this course, students will expand their understanding of climate change and the impact that factors such as rising global sea-surface temperatures have on our communities.
+They will be challenged to propose solutions on how humans can counteract climate change and develop safeguards for their own future.

 - -